kolya5544/HSMODS/readme.md

 Once ModMaker is done, newmod.hsmod will appear.
 You can then open a pull request to add this mod to the database.
 All submissions are reviewed manually

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contribute your modifications using pull requests.
+Changes to the code are welcome, but should be documented.
+For major changes, open an issue to discuss the changes

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)